Biofuel Marketing & Trading

-Depending on the feedstock used, biofuel may qualify as carbon-neutral, because the carbon dioxide that is absorbed by the plants is equal to the carbon dioxide that is released when the fuel is burned.
+Depending on the feedstock used, biofuel may qualify as carbon-neutral.
+This is achieved when the carbon dioxide absorbed by the plants equals the CO2 released when the fuel combusts.

 Common Biofuel Types

-Biodiesel fuel is produced from oils or fats using transesterification and is a liquid similar in composition to fossil and mineral diesel.
+Biodiesel is produced from oils or fats using transesterification.
+The resulting liquid is similar in composition to fossil and mineral diesel.
 Consisting mostly of fatty acid methyl esters (FAMEs), biodiesel is the most common biofuel in Europe.
 Its feedstocks include animal fats, vegetable oils, soy, rapeseed, jatropha, mustard, flax, sunflower, palm oil, hemp and algae.

-Biodiesel can be used in any diesel engine when mixed with petroleum diesel.
 Pure biodiesel (B100) currently reduces emissions by up to 60% compared to diesel.
-While it is possible to run a diesel engine on B100, the fuel is most commonly used in blends of B20 (20% biodiesel, 80% petroleum diesel) or lower due to avoid “gelling” in cold weather environments.
+It can be used in any diesel engine when mixed with petroleum diesel.
+In fact, it is technically possible to run a diesel engine on pure biodiesel B100.
+However, biodiesel is most commonly blended with petroleum diesel (B5, B20, etc.) to avoid “gelling” in cold weather environments.

 Ethanol fuel is the most common biofuel worldwide.
 It is produced by fermentation of sugars derived from wheat, corn, sugar beets, sugar cane, molasses and any sugar or starch from which alcoholic beverages can be made.
 The ethanol production methods used are enzyme digestion, fermentation of the sugars, distillation and drying.

 Ethanol can be mixed with gasoline to any percentage for use in petrol engines.
-Most modern petrol engines can run on blends of up to 15% ethanol with petroleum gasoline.
+Indeed, most modern petrol engines can run on blends of up to 15% ethanol with petroleum gasoline.

 Firewood is the most conventional and ancient biofuel, and the most commonly used solid biomass fuel.
 It is still used in many parts of the world for both domestic (cooking, home heating) and industrial (thermal power plants, industrial boilers) purposes.
-Solid biomass also comes in less convenient forms (sawdust, wood chips, grass, waste wood, agricultural residues).
-These will typically undergo densification prior to being used commercial.
+Solid biomass comes in less convenient forms than liquid fuels.
+These include sawdust, wood chips, grass, waste wood and agricultural residues.

-Biogas refers to a mixture of different gases produced by the breakdown of organic matter in the absence of oxygen, a process called anaerobic digestion.
-It can be produced from raw materials such as agricultural waste, plant material, sewage or food waste.
+Biogas refers to a mixture of different gases produced by the breakdown of organic matter.
+The breakdown process, which entails depriving the organics of oxygen, is called anaerobic digestion.
+Biogas can be produced from raw materials such as agricultural waste, plant material, sewage or food waste.

 Biogas is suitable for use as a fuel, burning easily without producing much pollution.

-As a fully-registered member of the EPA, CARB, ISCC and the National Biodiesel Board, we understand the complexities of the Biofuels market and use that knowledge and our experience to serve you better.
-Our innovative turnkey biofuel programs are designed to help businesses of all sizes become more operationally efficient while reducing their carbon footprint.
+As a registered member of the EPA, CARB, and ISCC, we understand the complexities of the sustainable fuel market and use that knowledge to serve you better.
+Our innovative turnkey programs help businesses of all sizes meet compliance requirements without compromising their operational efficiency.